AdobeDocs/adobe-io-events/src/pages/guides/using/aem/aem-addon-module/aem_on_premise_install.md

 ---
-title: AEM on Premise Events
+title: AEM Events powered by Add-On Module on AEM On-Premise
 ---

-# AEM on Premise Events
+# AEM Events powered by Add-On Module on AEM On-Premise

 To install and configure the Adobe I/O Events package on AEM (version 6.5.x and above):